nodeca/nodeca/docs/brainstorm/static-bundler-v2.md

 ### Stage 3.
 Prepare static assets

-Patch and merge static files, compile stylus for each skin using generic static files as base structure.
+TBD (define hwo we separate application assets from theme assets)

+Combine, patch, merge and compile static assets (stylus, css, js, etc) of application and theme for each theme separately.

 ```
 .